awsdocs/amazon-ses-developer-guide/doc-source/faqs-metrics.md

 1. In every email for which you want to track opens, specify the configuration set that you created in step 1\.

+For details about how to enable open tracking through a configuration set's event destination, see [Creating Amazon SES event destinations](event-destinations-manage.md)\.
+You can use the pixel placeholder in [SMTP email](send-email-smtp.md) in such ways as [formatted, raw, and templated ](send-email-api.md) email\.

-For a more detailed explanation of this process, see [Monitor email sending using Amazon SES event publishing](monitor-using-event-publishing.md)\.
+Learn more about how to [Monitor email sending using event publishing](monitor-using-event-publishing.md)\.

 ### Q3\.
 Can I omit the open tracking pixel from certain emails?<a name="sending-metric-faqs-opens-q3"></a>